 I needed a plan, I needed an idea.
 I started to think about the work of photographers I admire.
 One of these photographers is a Swiss named Robert Frank.
 In the late 1950's, Frank produced a book called "The Americans" where he travelled around the United States photographing what he saw.
 That was in early 2003.
 The Euro had just been introduced as currency, as a journalist I am always following the news and there was a lot going on in Europe.
-The European Union was actually becoming a viable political and economic entity, and the thought just popped in my head: Wouldn't it be interesting if an American travelled to Europe and started to photograph what he saw from his outsider's perspective the same way as Robert Frank did fifty years previously?
+The European Union was actually becoming a viable political and what is viagra economic entity, and the thought just popped in my head: Wouldn't it be interesting if an American travelled to Europe and started to photograph what he saw from his outsider's perspective the same way as Robert Frank did fifty years previously?

 After thinking and thinking about it for months, on April15th 2005 I got on a plane to London and started working on the project.
 It was scary because the only idea I had was to photograph how Europe was changing.
 I had no concept about of how would I do that visually i didn't know what pictures I would take...

 No. I just said: I'm gonna start in London.
 Then I did have the plan to go to Kosovo, and then to the Netherlands.
 But what I would photograph, what people I would encounter -I had no clue.